Draoid/Gmail-deleter/README.md

 Getting started
 ---------------
+To get started, you need a JSON file from your Gmail API application (client.json).

 This script will help you delete unnecessary emails on gmail.
 It will provide you with options to delete all emails, emails from certain category and emails from a certain user .
 It also has additional features for emptying trash, deleting spam emails, getting statistics for email size, or displaying frequency of sent/received emails to/from a certain user.